Pour le piano: Structure and music

 The first movement, called Prélude, is marked "Assez animé et très rythmé" (With spirit and very rhythmically).
 It was dedicated to Debussy's student Mlle Worms de Romilly, who notes that the movement "tellingly evokes the gongs and music of Java".
 The pianist Angela Hewitt notes that Prélude begins with a theme in the bass, followed by a long pedal point passage.
 The theme is repeated in chords marked fortissimo, together with glissando runs that Debussy connected to "d’Artagnan drawing his sword".
-In a middle section, the left hand holds a pedal point in A-flat whole-tone, to which the right hand adds colours.
+In a middle section, the left hand holds a pedal point in A♭ whole-tone, to which the right hand adds colours.
 The conclusion is marked "Tempo di cadenza", again with glissando-figures.

 Sarabande is marked "Avec une élégance grave et lente" (With a slow and solemn elegance).
 Debussy said it should be "rather like an old portrait in the Louvre". Émile Vuillermoz described Debussy's playing of the movement as "with the easy simplicity of a good dancer from the sixteenth century".
 Hewitt calls it "antique and modern at the same time".
 The movement has been regarded as "among the most intimate music for the keyboard", showing an affinity to Erik Satie such as his 1887 three dances called Sarabandes.

 The last movement is a toccata, marked "Vif" (Lively).
 It has been described as "poised and energetic, extroverted and graceful" and shows influences from Scarlatti's sonatas.
 Hewitt notes about the virtuoso writing that speed alone wasn't Debussy's goal, but rather clarity.

 A reviewer described the suite as "possibly foreshadowing the neo-classical Debussy that emerged in his last years".